alexprengere/csv2xls/README.rst

    -d DELIMITER, --delimiter DELIMITER
                          Change row delimiter.
 Default is ",".
    -q QUOTECHAR, --quotechar QUOTECHAR
                          Change quoting character.
-Default is ".
+Default way of quoting is "that is, quoted".
    -n, --no-type-inference
                          Do not try to infer int/float/date when writing.
 This mode is faster and preserves input data.